eoea/usage-mac/README.md

 # README

-Simple program that checks if Idle CPU usage (across multiple cores) exceeds a threshold using the `top` command.
+Simple program that checks if CPU usage (across multiple cores) exceeds a threshold using the `top` command.
 This program is designed as a showcase for building a C program and using SwiftUI for the GUI to display the data in the MacOS menu bar or notifications.